Rustyb0y/resource/stray/README.md

 - Running the game uncapped will effect the game engines physics, recommended to cap fps at 60.

-## Overview
+## Tags

-Immersive, Easy Puzzles
+Atmospheric, Immersive, Easy Puzzles